amandaforni/amandaforni/README.md

 **About**

-I am currently on an apprenticeship with Imagin3d, training with CodeNation.
+I am currently on an apprenticeship as a Junior Software Developer with PixelMax, working Agile.
 My first draw to software was how it could help organize and visualize complex environmental data.
-Working through the CodeNation course, I have solidified my love of the visual side of tech.
-I look forward to developing as a UX/UI professional and achieving a deeper understanding of forward-thinking accessible and attractive design.
+My current work focuses mostly on front-end web development, while dabbling in Python.

 **Tech and Tools**